COALAIP/specs/coala-ip/README.md

 #### The LCC's Ten Targets

-The LCC's goal is to enable the widest possible access to appropriate rights information and the ability to automate rights trading, independent of commercial or free use.
-As a general guideline towards fulfilling their goals, they released the "[LCC Ten Targets for the Rights Data Network](http://doi.org/10.1000/290)," which is composed of the following ten goals:
+The LCC's goal is to enable the widest possible access to accurate rights information and the ability to automate the licensing and assignment of rights, whether for commercial or free use.

-1. Every Party has a unique global identifier
+The LCC released the "[LCC Ten Targets for the Rights Data Network](http://doi.org/10.1000/290)," as a general guide toward achieving the following goals:

-2. Every Creation has a unique global identifier
+1. Every Party has a unique global identifier;
-3. Every Right has a unique global identifier
+2. Every Creation has a unique global identifier;
-4. All identifiers have a [URI](https://www.w3.org/Addressing/URL/uri-spec.html) representation to persistently and predictably resolve them within the
+3. Every Right has a unique global identifier;
-   Internet
+4. All identifiers have a [URI](https://www.w3.org/Addressing/URL/uri-spec.html) to persistently resolve the identifier on the internet;
-5. Links between identifiers are system agnostic and need to be authorized by participating consortiums
+5. Links between identifiers are platform agnostic, and the validity of the links can be confirmed or denied by the Parties;
-6. Metadata is system agnostic and its schema has to be authorized by participating parties or consortiums
+6. Metadata is platform agnostic or interoperable, and schema should have authorized mappings to translate between schema;
-7. The provenance of rights has to be made explicit
+7. The provenance of Rights has to be made explicit;
-8. Any participant has the ability to make standardized, machine-interpretable statements about rightholdings in creations
+8. Any participant has the ability to make standardized, machine-readable statements about rightholdings in creations;
-9. Conflicts in rights declarations should be automatically identifiable
+9. Conflicts in rights declarations should be automatically identifiable; and
-10. Registered Creations have links to corresponding digital "fingerprints" or "watermarks"
+10. Registered Creations have links to corresponding digital "fingerprints" or "watermarks".

-For more in-depth information about the goals of the LCC, find the attached link at the top of this section.
+For more in-depth information about the goals of the LCC, see the "[LCC Ten Targets for the Rights Data Network](http://doi.org/10.1000/290)".

 **Sources:**